buttergrillcorn/Ongoing-Archive/pages/Home.md

 		- If you're having trouble navigating, plus useful shortcuts and tips.
 	- [[About]]
 		- Who I am and everything else.
+	- Side bar menu
 		- Click '**≡**' on the top left of this page to show the left side bar and check out the:
 			- Journal pages, where things usually land first.
 			- Favourite pages, where I'll be tagging my recommended/favourite pages.
+	- Search
 		- Or simply use the 🔍 icon to search for relevant information.
 		- Also try pressing '**,**' on your keyboard ;)
 -
 - I do not actively use any social media, the best way to contact me is using email: